clvrai/furniture/docs/overview.md

 '--depth_ob': bool, whether to include depth map in ob '--segmentation_ob': bool, whether to include object segmentation in ob
 ```
-The robot ob is a dictionary of positions, angles, and velocities of the agent.
-See the `get_obs` function
-of each agent in `furniture_*.py` for the specifics.
-The object ob is a dictionary that holds furniture parts and their corresponding pose (position and quaternion).
-The subtask ob is a numpy array of two integers which represent ids (1 ~ # parts) of two parts can be attached.
-If the furniture is complete, it is set to (0, 0).
-The visual ob is the camera image.
-It is RGB by default, and can be configured in depth and segmentation modes.

 ## RL Training

 Train block picking up with the provided a SAC implementation.
 It requires 300k steps to pick up a block.